SirsiMaster/Assiduous/firebase-migration-package/assiduous-build/docs/ANALYTICS_INTEGRATION.md

 # Analytics Real-Time Data Integration

 ## Overview
 The Analytics Dashboard now fetches real-time data from Firestore instead of using hardcoded values.
-This provides accurate, up-to-date insights into platform performance.
+The dashboard uses Firestore listeners for instant updates when data changes, plus auto-refresh polling every 30 seconds as a fallback.
+This provides accurate, up-to-date insights into platform performance with minimal latency.

 ## Architecture